 My name is 'Philip', I live in the historical old town of Penrith, in the County of Cumbria (Maidenhead locator IO84OQ) on the edge of the 'Lake District National Park', in NW England, from where the majority of my amateur radio activity takes place.

-I am currently chasing the US Worked All States (WAS) award on HF and still need confirmed contacts with stations in AK, AR, ID, LA, NV, NM, ND, OR, SC, TX, WV, WI
+I am also currently chasing the US ARRL Worked All States (WAS) award on HF and still need confirmed contacts with stations in the following States:

 Despite this and always using low power I manage to easily work other stations from around the World and enjoy using Data modes best.
 I am currently spending most time with JT65 & JT9 data modes on HF chasing both rare DXCC and US States for the WAS award.

 My 2013 QSL card design above, shows 'Ullswater lake' which I can see from my house, the town centre of Penrith where I live and my main radio a Kenwood TS-2000 HF/VHF/UHF transceiver.

 There are lots of mountains and lakes here, the area is very rural with a low population and few Radio Amateurs.
 It is classed as 'an area of outstanding natural beauty' and has had protected 'National Park' status since 1951, making it a popular tourism destination.

 I am an HM Armed Forces (Army) 'Veteran' and retired from the UK Ministry of Defence (MoD) in 2011.
 I have a Royal Signals Amateur Radio Society (RSARS) associate membership number 2384.

 My interests are not just Amateur Radio, but also include WW2/Cold War military history and collecting related memorabilia.
 Currently seeking items connected with submarines, aircraft or espionage, with my latest addition being an Soviet (CCCP) Navy Submarine Clock restored and in use as my main amateur radio shack clock.